notthelewis/senti-tech/README.md

  I built on Ubuntu as this is the OS of my Dev machine.

 **The project will NOT work on Windows or Mac.
-It will work on Debian-based distros such as Ubuntu or Mint.
+It will work as-is on Debian-based distros such as Ubuntu or Mint...
+But will require additional config for other distros.